christinachee/docs/how-to-guide/user-profiles/user-profile.md

 The above attributes are coupled with identities when a user specifies them during sign-up, when users verify their email address or phone number, or from **User Management** > **Users** > select a user > **Identities** in Authgear portal or via the Admin API.

-The Login Methods enabled for an Authgear project affect the indentities available.
+The Login Methods enabled for an Authgear project affect the identities available.

 ## Custom Attributes